RyanT5/prosper-website/content/blog/psf-insight-federal-reserve-and-fdic-withdraw-from-the-network-for-greening-the-financial-system.md

 ![](/images/screenshot-2025-10-29-at-17.34.07.png)

-*Figure 1: NGFS Projected Percentage Change in Physical Climate-Related Risks with Current Policies, 2020-2070 in United States*
+*Figure 1: NGFS Projected Percentage Change in Physical Climate-Related Risks with Current Policies, 2020-2070 in United States, from NGFS Climate Impact Explorer – cyclones and heatwaves (2021)*

 **Background to NGFS**